Cholla Cactus Garden in the lower desert plains of Joshua Tree National Park

 An old saloon in the town of Joshua Tree.
 It kinda has a wild west feel about it, doesn’t it?

-So what makes Joshua Tree National Park so extraordinary?
+What makes Joshua Tree National Park so extraordinary?

 The park is a transition zone between two deserts, the Mojave desert in the higher elevation and the Colorado desert in the lower plains.
 The varying temperatures create a rare eco-system with distinct plant species (like the unusual Cholla Cactus Garden pictured above).
-The unique rock formations in the park were formed over 100 million years ago, eroded by groundwater that shaped the peculiar outcroppings.

 It’s no surprise that the park is hugely popular with rock climbers, mountains bikers, hikers and outdoor enthusiasts.
 We’d love to return when Baby B is a little older and we can spend a few days exploring the park, camping under the desert stars – it must be quite the spectacle!